How to Hire a Freelance Developer Without Watching a Mid-Five-Figure Project Balloon

 The pitch

-One codebase works perfectly on all devices, users can install like native app, works offline seamlessly
+One codebase works on all devices, users can install like a native app, and offline mode works seamlessly.

 The reality

-PWA lacks native device access (camera, contacts), iOS Safari has limited support, offline functionality breaks with API changes, users confused by install process
+PWAs lack reliable native device access (camera, contacts), iOS Safari support has historically lagged, offline functionality breaks with API changes, and many users are confused by the install flow.
+For real native parity, a separate native build is often still the right answer.

-Portfolio shows 15+ completely different project types spanning e-commerce, mobile games, blockchain, AI, and IoT across multiple industries
+Portfolio shows a sprawl of unrelated project types (e-commerce, mobile games, blockchain, AI, IoT) across many industries.

-Signals a jack-of-all-trades who copies code from tutorials rather than developing deep expertise – will struggle when complex problems arise requiring architectural knowledge
+Signals a generalist who tends to assemble code from tutorials rather than developing deep expertise in a stack.
+The pattern shows up under pressure, when complex problems require architectural judgment rather than pattern matching.

-Demands 100% payment upfront or requires payment for 'architecture planning' before providing detailed project breakdown
+Demands full payment upfront, or charges for 'architecture planning' before providing a detailed project breakdown.

-Claims they can build your 'Uber for X' or 'Airbnb for Y' in 4–8 weeks using 'modern frameworks and AI assistance'
+Claims they can build your 'Uber for X' or 'Airbnb for Y' in a few weeks using 'modern frameworks and AI assistance.'

-Refuses to provide references from last 3 clients or only shows testimonials from 2+ years ago, claims NDAs prevent sharing recent work
+Refuses to provide references from recent clients, or only shows testimonials from years ago, citing NDAs to avoid sharing recent work.

-Recent projects likely failed or burned bridges with clients – pattern indicates poor communication or delivery track record
+Recent projects likely failed or burned bridges with clients.
+The pattern correlates with poor communication or delivery track record that the developer would prefer not to surface.

-Immediately suggests switching your requirements to match their existing template solution instead of understanding your specific needs
+Immediately suggests changing your requirements to match their existing template solution rather than understanding your specific needs.

-Provides estimates in round numbers (exactly 100 hours, $25,000) without detailed breakdown or asks 'what's your budget?' before technical assessment
+Provides estimates in round numbers (exactly 100 hours, exactly $25,000) without a detailed breakdown, or asks 'what's your budget?' before any technical assessment.

-Shows slick demo built with Firebase claiming 'rapid development' but doesn't mention $2,000+ monthly operational costs that won't scale past 1,000 users
+Shows a slick demo built with Firebase claiming 'rapid development,' but doesn't mention the recurring operational costs that won't scale past a small user count.

 Get the Freelance Software Developer buying cheat sheet